-- o Student has completed at least 75% of the coursework. - Student is unable to complete the course due to unforeseen circumstances beyond his/her control. - O Student is passing the course at the time the petition is filed and it is possible for him/her to earn a passing grade if work is completed on time. - Student is aware of what is expected of him/her to complete the assignment(s).
+• Student has completed at least 75% of the coursework.

+• Student is unable to complete the course due to unforeseen circumstances beyond his/her control.

+\circ Student is passing the course at the time the petition is filed and it is possible for him/her to earn a passing grade if work is completed on time.

+• Student is aware of what is expected of him/her to complete the assignment(s).

-The normal time allowed to make up an incomplete grade is 30 days after the last day of the semester in which the class(es) occurred (fall or spring).
+The maximum time allowed to make up an incomplete grade is 30 days after the last day of the semester in which the class(es) occurred.
 However, the instructor has the right to set a time limit earlier than the allotted time.
-Once the student completes the work and the instructor submits a change of grade form, the Registrar will send an unofficial transcript to the student.
 The student is responsible for the change of grade fee.
-If the student does not complete the work, the Incomplete grade (I) will remain on the transcript and is calculated as an F. After the deadline agreed upon by the student and instructor has passed, the student may not complete the course.
+If the work is not completed within the 30 days, your grade will be the grade on record at the time of the Incomplete Petition.